luexp/NY_Taxifare_Prediction_Project/README.md

-My first end-to-end ML project as part of Le Wagon's bootcamp.
+This is my first end-to-end ML project as part of Le Wagon's bootcamp.

 A taxi fare prediction tool for the city of New York.
+This repo only contains the front-end part deployed using Streamlit.

 Enter pickup and dropoff location and you will know your fare.